When you order a hot plate lunch in Hawaii you will be served the main course along with a scoop of sticky rice and a scoop of macaroni salad.

 1 lb of elbow macaroni

 4 to 5 chopped green onions

 2 stalks of celery, finely chopped

 2 large carrots, peel and grated (I do this with the food processor as it’s faster)

-Cook the elbow macaroni until it is soft and big and really fat.
-Approximately 15 to 20 minutes.
-You may think that you are overcooking the macaroni but this allows the pasta to absorb more dressing.
+Cook the elbow macaroni until it is soft, big and really fat… approximately 15 to 20 minutes.
+You may think that you’re overcooking the macaroni but this allows the pasta to absorb more dressing.

-While that’s cooling, add the dressing ingredients to a medium sized bowl and whisk until smooth.
+While it’s cooling, add the dressing ingredients to a medium sized bowl and whisk until smooth.

 After the 10 minutes are up, gently stir the dressing into the pasta.

 Cover bowl with plastic wrap and refrigerate until it has cooled completely.